martindurant/intake-release-blog/README.md

 be easy to to create new data loader plugins (see the [CSV](https://github.com/ContinuumIO/intake/blob/master/intake/source/csv.py#L7) and [textfiles](https://github.com/ContinuumIO/intake/blob/master/intake/source/textfiles.py#L4) prototypes classes).
-Even writing new auth mechanisms (beyond the [very simplistic](https://github.com/ContinuumIO/intake/blob/master/intake/auth/secret.py#L8) one) or replacing the Intake server with a whole new implementation are very doable.
+Even writing new auth mechanisms (beyond the [very simplistic](https://github.com/ContinuumIO/intake/blob/master/intake/auth/secret.py#L8) one) or replacing the Intake server with a whole new implementation is very doable.
 These do not need to exist within the Intake repo, and creating complementary packages is very much encouraged.
 We hope to cover not just the main data formats already loadable by the likes of Pandas, but to catalog and access *all* data such as fitted machine learning models, REST APIs and video formats.

-Distributing such code can be done along the usual channels, and an entry in a catalog can specify which module it requires to be installed, in order to be able to load.
+Such code can be distributed along the usual channels, and an entry in a catalog can specify which module it requires to be installed, in order to be able to load.
 Indeed, if distributing catalogs, then the appropriate dependency on the plugin package can be declared.